 To understand how our second-degree MSN program works, it helps to look at the typical path nursing students take toward earning an MSN.

 Today, the majority of new nurses are graduating from BSN degree program.
 Still, a number of registered nurses start out with a two-year Associate Degree of Nursing (ADN), though that percentage is declining.

-What Marquette’s Direct Entry MSN program near Kenosha does is it lets you use your non-nursing bachelor’s degree as a starting point so that you can focus exclusively on your nursing education, allowing you to earn an MSN in 18–21 months.
+Marquette’s Direct Entry MSN program, offered on our main campus in Milwaukee or from our program site in Pleasant Prairie, Wisconsin, allows you to use your non-nursing bachelor’s degree as a starting point so that you can focus exclusively on your nursing education, allowing you to earn an MSN in 19–21 months.
 Unlike a traditional college degree path, there are no electives or second concentration requirements — every course you take will apply directly to your nursing career.
 The result is an intensive program that covers everything in a BSN program and an MSN program.